ricalamino/baduk/content/fim-do-jogo.md

 {{< diagram sgf="/sgfs/fim-1.sgf" description="Both sides have made 5 moves each and the game is considered over.
 Black has 5 dots on the left and white has 10 dots on the right.</ p><p>Therefore white won by 5 points.</p><p>You can calculate territory by counting the intersections of vertical and horizontal lines.
 Corners and edges are also territory.
-Remember that stones <strong>not </strong> are counted as territory.">}}
+Remember that stones are <strong>not</strong> counted as territory.">}}

-{{< diagram sgf="/sgfs/fim-2.sgf" description="A game is considered finished when both sides pass because they don't want to make any more moves.</p><p>Why can we consider- lo a game over?
+{{< diagram sgf="/sgfs/fim-2.sgf" description="A game is considered finished when both sides pass because they don't want to make any more moves.</p><p>Why can we consider that board a game over?
 Continuing the game, assume that Black has made a move into White's territory.</p><p>White can easily capture the invader.
 See figure.</p><p>Therefore, black don't need to make such a move.">}}

 {{< diagram sgf="/sgfs/fim-3.sgf" description="Now, what happens if you make a move within your own territory?</p><p>With that move you would reduce your territory of 1 point.
 Nobody wants to do that!</p><p>Therefore, the first picture on this page is considered game over.
 (Although sometimes you have to play within your own territory to make two eyes or to strengthen its limits.)">}}